StamusNetworks/suricata-language-server/README.md

 ## Features and architecture

-Suricata Language Server currently supports auto-completion and advanced syntax checking.
+Suricata Language Server currently supports syntax highlighting, auto-completion and advanced syntax checking.
 Both features are using the capabilities of the Suricata available on the system.
 This means that the list of keywords (with documentation information) is coming for Suricata itself and it is the same for the syntax checking.
-This comes at the cost to have Suricata installed on your system but at the same time, it guarantees a strict checking of signatures with respect to the Suricata version you are running.
+This comes at the cost to have Suricata installed on your system (or available in a container) but at the same time, it guarantees a strict checking of signatures with respect to the Suricata version you are running.
 Pushing signatures to production will not result in bad surprise as the syntax has already been checked by the same engine.

 Syntax checking is done when saving the files.
 A configuration test is started using Suricata.
 This is providing errors to the diagnostic.